 The Los Angeles County Museum of History (LACM) has indicated that seven vertebrate localities from older Quaternary deposits have been recorded within the boundaries of the City and that several other localities from the same sedimentary deposits occur nearby.
 These fossil localities have yielded specimens of mammoth, camel, ray and dolphin at unknown depths and depths between 8 and 30 feet below surface.
 The LACM has also mentioned that grading or shallow excavations in the upper feet of the old lagoonal deposits (located at the surface in the northwest portion of the City) or the younger Quaternary Alluvium deposits (found in the central and eastern portions of the City) are unlikely to uncover fossil vertebrate remains.
 However, deeper excavations in the City reaching down into older Quaternary deposits, as well as excavations in older Quaternary deposits found at the surface have the potential for producing vertebrate fossils.
-Significant or unique paleontological resources have the potential to contribute to the geological and paleontological resources ground disturbance could result in a significant impact on unique paleontological resources.
+Significant or unique paleontological resources have the potential to contribute to the geological and paleontological record of the region and may be of scientific importance to researchers.
+Any project that proposes ground disturbance could result in a significant impact on unique paleontological resources.